Geometry of Associated Quantum Vector Bundles and the Quantum Gauge Group: Concluding Comments

+where $\omega$ is considered a map from $H$ to $\Omega^1(P)$.
+Similarly, the curvature, which in these references is defined by equation (\ref{falsecur}), satisfies (\cite{ha})

-In the literature, for example \cite{h}, there is a common accepted action of the qgg as nevertheless, this definition is not well--defined in Durdevich's framework since qpcs are defined on the {\it quantum} Lie algebra ${_\inv}\Gamma$.
-This is another reason to use our definition of the qgg and Equation \ref{4.f11} as the action of $\qGG$ on the space of qpcs.
-In Differential Geometry, the action of the gauge group on principal connections is via the pull--back; Equation \ref{4.f11} is just the {\it dualization} of that.
+Nevertheless, equation (\ref{wrongactioncur}) is not well--defined in Durdevich's framework because, as we have checked in Section $2.2$, in Durdevich's formulation the curvature is defined from the quantum dual Lie algebra $\mathfrak{qg}^\#$ to $\Omega^2(P)$ as in the {\it dualization} of the {\it classical} case, and only for multiplicative qpc's the curvature can be defined as $r^\omega$ (\cite{micho2,stheve}).
+In contrast, the action given in equation (\ref{4.f11}) is always well--defined in Durdevich's formulation.
+It is worth remembering that equation (\ref{4.f11}) is simply the {\it dualization} of the {\it classical} action of the gauge group on the space of principal connections via the pull--back (see equation (\ref{gaugeconn})).

-On the other hand, although this work has been developed in the framework of Non--Commutative Geometry, the quantum gauge group is a {\it classical} group.
-Therefore, an exciting research would be to explore a way to define the qgg as a quantum group; although there would be coactions instead of actions in this situation.
+On the other hand, although this work has been developed in the framework of non--commutative geometry, the quantum gauge group is a {\it classical} group.
+Therefore, an exciting research project would be to explore a way to define $\qGG$ as a quantum group, although there would be a coaction on the space of qpc's instead of an action.